 Think of Jessica Antola as a chronicler of the world’s closets.
 She has photographed everything from Vietnamese street style to the urban runways of her home base, Brooklyn, New York.
 But with seven trips to Africa under her belt, it’s clear she has a particular love for the fashion of the continent’s many cultures.

-Her latest visit was a monthlong road trip through West Africa, which introduced her to masked voodoo dancers in Burkina Faso, bejeweled women in Benin, royalty in Ghana—and the idea of fabric as a kind of currency.
+On a monthlong road trip through West Africa, she was introduced to masked voodoo dancers in Burkina Faso, bejeweled women in Benin, royalty in Ghana—and the idea of fabric as a kind of currency.

 “I love the traditional resin-printed textiles known as Dutch wax, worn primarily in West Africa,” she says.
 “I learned on this trip that fabrics from Vlisco—one of the most renowned makers—are so valuable that a customary bridal dowry needs to include several of them in different patterns that reflect good luck in marriage, fertility, and wealth.”

 “These women are from a small town in Benin.
 One morning, there was a group of about 30 men and women of various ages in front of our guesthouse, all dressed in matching outfits.
 They were pop singers waiting for the bus to take them to record their songs.
 They’re traditional singers, dancers, and instrumentalists.
 Their group is called GBETA.”